 Daniel Emerson Lyew graduated with his MFA in poetry from the University of Alaska Fairbanks.
 He was born in Bethesda, Maryland, and has thus far lived in Moscow, Monterey, Beijing, London, Arlington, and Saint Paul.
 He received his BA in philosophy and mathematics from Macalester College, and has previously worked as a groundskeeper and meat-packer.
 Beyond writing and reading, he enjoys cooking, playing guitar and bass guitar, watching films, and shooting hoops with his fellow grad students.

-- Rebecca Wood is an MFA student in fiction at the University of Alaska Fairbanks.
-She graduated with her undergraduate degree in creative writing from Arizona State University.
+Rebecca Wood received her MFA in fiction at the University of Alaska Fairbanks and her undergraduate degree in creative writing from Arizona State University.
 Rebecca worked for a rural school district in northern Arizona before making the drive to Alaska in August 2018.
 She writes fiction and poetry, mostly about the desert places of her home.